viamrobotics/viam_flutter_bluetooth_provisioning_widget/README.md

     robot: robot,
     isNewMachine: true,
     mainRobotPart: mainPart,
-    psk: Consts.psk, // defaults to 'viamsetup', but will use your 'hotspot_password' from viam-defaults.json
+    psk: 'viamsetup', // defaults to 'viamsetup', but will use your 'hotspot_password' from viam-defaults.json
     fragmentId: null,
     agentMinimumVersion: '0.20.0',
     copy: BluetoothProvisioningFlowCopy(